jai-fadia/read-handwriting/README.md

 # read-handwriting
- This model has been trained on the MNIST dataset and aims to be able to classify digits.
+A deep learning implementation of a classification model that identifies digits in the MNIST dataset.
+A convolutional neural network was used to achieve an accuracy of 98.5%.
+Relevant packages: tensorflow, tensorflow_datasets, matplotlib.